finos/morphir/developers-guide/files/Working-With-Results-in-Elm.md

 ###1.
 [Overview of the Result Type](#) <br>
 Result is a built-in type in Elm that accepts two arguments: error and value.
 It represents the result of a computation that has the possibility of failure.
-The two type of costructors for the result type is given below:
+The two types of constructors for the result type are given below:
 ```
 type Result error value
     = Ok value